-Mason Square, in the Virginia Square neighborhood of Arlington County near Washington, D.C., focuses on graduate and professional programs.
-It offers graduate degrees in law, conflict analysis and resolution, policy, business, arts management, executive and professional education, and more.
-Mason Square is also home to the Institute for Digital Innovation.
-(For more information, visit idia.gmu.edu.)
-Available campus resources include a writing center, library, and a full range of University Life services.
+Mason Square, in the Virginia Square neighborhood of Arlington County near Washington, D.C., focuses on graduate and professional programs, with growing undergraduate offerings in the College of Engineering and Computing.
+It offers graduate degrees in law, peace and conflict resolution, policy, business, arts management, executive and professional education, and more.
+Mason Square is also home to the Institute for Digital Innovation and Mason Enterprise Center-Arlington.
+Available campus resources include a podcast studio, library, and a full range of University Life services.
 Open study lounges and a computer lab are available for student use.
-The campus is within walking distance of the Virginia Square-GMU Metro Station on the Orange Line.
+Mason Square is accessible via campus shuttle and is within walking distance of the Virginia Square-GMU Metro Station on the Orange Line.